Go 1.22

 HTTP Routing

-It has the following new features.
+It is nice that it has the following new features.

 • method matching - previously you had to manually check that a handler was called for the correct HTTP method (PUT, POST, etc)